simplworld/simpl-calc-model/README.md

 You should see this create the 'simpl-calc' game, phases, users, etc.

-In in a separate terminal, stop and restart the docker container by running these commands:
+In a separate terminal, stop and restart the docker container by running these commands:

 ```bash
 $ docker-compose down